 An applicant seeking an initial determination of residency must submit two or more documents evidencing residency to the institution.
-No one document, alone, may be considered as conclusively establishing Florida residency for tuition purposes.15 At least one of the following must be provided by the applicant:
+For students who are eligible to be claimed as a dependent under the federal income tax code (regardless of whether they are claimed or not), the applicant's parent (not the applicant) must submit documentation evidencing length of residency in Florida.
+No one document, alone, may be considered as conclusively establishing Florida residency for tuition purposes.
+At least one of the following must be provided by the applicant or the applicant's parent if the applicant is a dependent:

-- A Florida voter's registration card
+- A Florida voter's registration card;

-- A Florida driver's license
+- A Florida driver's license;

-- A State of Florida identification card
+- A State of Florida identification card;

-- A Florida vehicle registration
+- A Florida vehicle registration;

-- Proof of a permanent home in Florida which is occupied as a primary residence by the individual or by the individual's parent if the individual is a dependent child
+- Proof of a permanent home in Florida which is occupied as a primary residence by the individual or by the individual's parent if the individual is a dependent child;

-- Proof of a homestead exemption in Florida
+- Proof of a homestead exemption in Florida;

+- Transcripts from a Florida high school for multiple years if the Florida high school diploma or GED was earned within the last 12 months; or

+- Proof of permanent full-time employment in Florida for at least 30 hours per week for a 12month period.